tymyrddin/red-app/source/docs/pal/dom.md

 ### DOM XSS using web messages

-### DOM XSS using web messages and a JavaScript URL

 This lab demonstrates a simple web message vulnerability.
 To solve this lab, use the exploit server to post a message to the target site that causes the `print()` function to be called.

 ----